What is nuclear power and energy?

 How does a nuclear reactor work?

 Natural uranium enriches with isotope uranium-235 and plutonium-239 is used in the form of plates alloyed with aluminum for fuel.
-These plates separated from each other by neutron-moderating reagents like graphite.
+These plates are separated from each other by neutron-moderating reagents like graphite.

 Fuel rods in nuclear reactor